fmidev/silam-toypoint/README.md

 2. Make sure that `standard_setup_directory` parameter in the `toypoint_mpi.control` file points to /path/to/silam-model/ini directory.
 The path can be absolute, relative or a symlink.

+Example for the symlink:
+`$ ln -sfn /path/to/silam-model/ini`

 3. Then feeding a .control file as a parameter to Silam should run the case.
 E.g.

 `$ /path/to/silam-model/bin/silam_v5_7pub toypoint_mpi.control`

 should produce you a nice simulation of a puff dispersion.

 4. The resulting .nc file can be visualised in some visualisation software, such as GrADS, panoply, ncview etc...